 To use more than one external monitor attach the first monitor with the Mini DisplayPort and use a hard disk drive, with two Thunderbolt ports, to access the second monitor.
-In addition, you can use a USB connector to HDMI/DVI with OS 10.8.3x with or without a Mini DisplayPort compatible monitor attached.
+In addition, you can use a USB connector to HDMI/DVI with OS 10.8.3x or later with or without a Mini DisplayPort compatible monitor attached.
 You can also attach a non-Thunderbolt monitor with a Mini DisplayPort to VGI/HDMI adapter.

 LandingZone serves as a laptop stand as well.
 The keyboard of a MacBook is elevated by the LandingZone and promotes wrist posture, making it easier to type over long periods.

-Place a MagSafe or MagSafe 2 power adapter into the its slot and tighten the MagSafe 2 into place.
+Place a MagSafe or MagSafe 2 power adapter into the its slot and tighten the MagSafe into place.
 Then, place your computer on the LandingZone.
 Make sure that you push the MacBook Air all the way back to the two guide posts.
 Before carefully pushing the sides together, align the connectors so that they fit into the MacBook Air’s ports.
 MagSafe or MagSafe 2 magnets should click when the unit is docked.For LandingZone 2.0 insert your MagSafe 2 power adapter into the left wing before docking the unit.
 Your MacBook Air should not be in the tray at the same time as the MagSafe 2 is loose.
-Please see our How it Works video for further instructions on how to use the Tightening Switch for MagSafe 2 at the back of the left wing.
+Please see our How it Works video for further instructions about how to use the Tightening Switch for MagSafe 2 at the back of the left wing.